HomeMindful EatingGut Health 101

 Gut Health 101

 What do you think of when you hear the word gut?
 The word most likely does not sound foreign to you; however, many do not understand the complexity of this organ and how it impacts our overall health.
-A quick scientific run down for you is our gut is also called our gastrointestinal tract.
-This organ system breaks down the food we consume, and absorbs the nutrients from those foods to feed your cells and produce waste.
-If your gut is not functioning properly there can be several negative side effects to your health.
+A quick scientific rundown for you is that our gut is also called our gastrointestinal tract.
+This organ system breaks down the food we consume and absorbs the nutrients from those foods to feed our cells and produce waste.
+If your gut is not functioning properly, there can be several negative side effects on your health.

 Microbiome: Good vs. Bad Bacteria

-So next you’re probably wondering what controls the health of your gut.
-The answer to this is based on microbiome.
-To get scientific again this is the culture of bacteria that live within your gut.
-There are good and bad bacteria but in order to have a healthy gut you want to have a high number and diverse range of good bacteria.
-Good bacteria are also known as probiotics and bad bacteria are known as pathogens.
+So next, you’re probably wondering what controls the health of your gut.
+The answer to this is based on the microbiome.
+To get scientific again, this is the culture of bacteria that live within your gut.
+There are good and bad bacteria, but in order to have a healthy gut, you want to have a high number and diverse range of good bacteria.
+Good bacteria are also known as probiotics, and bad bacteria are known as pathogens.
 Food cannot do much when it is entered into the body unless there are good bacteria ready to digest and release the metabolites from the food.
-On top of breaking down your food these bacteria are responsible for regulating hormones, building up your immune system, reducing the growth of bad bacteria and toxins, and producing vitamins.
-Combined this impacts your overall mood which has a huge impact on your health.
+On top of breaking down your food, these bacteria are responsible for regulating hormones, building up your immune system, reducing the growth of bad bacteria and toxins, and producing vitamins.
+Combined, this impacts your overall mood, which has a huge impact on your health.

 What Happens if You Have an Unhealthy Gut?